Skip Global navigation and goto content

 All high-risk infants 6 months old are tracked to ensure that they have begun their immunization series.
 Children are again tracked at age 2 to see if they are up-to-date or if they lack any immunizations.

-Children begin receiving vaccines at about the age of 2 months.
+Children begin receiving immunizations at about the age of 2 months.
 By the time they are 2 years old they should have received 15 shots protecting them against a variety of diseases, including:

 • Polio